In the tradition of Indy champions, you can kiss the bricks at Indianapolis Motor Speedway.

 That fall, the bricks were laid.

 However, by 1936 areas of the track needed patching.
 Those areas were covered with asphalt, and by 1938, asphalt covered almost the entire track.
-Only three feet at the start/finish lined remained exposed brick.
+Only three feet at the start/finish line remained exposed brick.
 A yard of bricks.
 The same section that’s still brick today.
 Thus, the speedway’s nickname “Brickyard.”

 A few bronze bricks replace the original ones at the start/finish line.
 These bricks honor each of the four-time Indy 500 winners: A.J.
 Foyt, Al Unser, and Rick Mears.
 The bronze brick honoring Helio Castronoves hadn’t been laid yet during our visit.
 Castronoves won the Indy 500 for the fourth time in 2021.